National Treasure (Japan): Background and early protection efforts

 Japanese cultural properties were originally in the ownership of Buddhist temples, Shinto shrines, and aristocratic or samurai families.
 Feudal Japan ended abruptly in 1867–1868 when the Tokugawa shogunate was replaced by the Meiji Restoration.
-During the ensuing Haibutsu kishaku ("abolish Buddhism and destroy Shākyamuni") triggered by the official policy of separation of Shinto and Buddhism and anti-Buddhist movements propagating the return to Shinto, Buddhist buildings and artwork were destroyed.
+During the ensuing haibutsu kishaku ("abolish Buddhism and destroy Shākyamuni"), triggered by the official policy of separation of Shinto and Buddhism and anti-Buddhist movements propagating the return to Shinto, Buddhist buildings and artwork were destroyed.
 In 1871, the government confiscated temple lands, considered symbolic of the ruling elite.
 Properties belonging to the feudal lords were expropriated, historic castles and residences were destroyed, and an estimated 18,000 temples were closed.
-During the same period, Japanese cultural heritage was impacted by the rise of industrialization and westernization.
+During the same period, Japanese cultural heritage was impacted by the rise of industrialization and Westernization.
 As a result, Buddhist and Shinto institutions became impoverished.
 Temples decayed, and valuable objects were exported.

 In 1871, the Daijō-kan issued a decree to protect Japanese antiquities called the Plan for the Preservation of Ancient Artifacts (古器旧物保存方, koki kyūbutsu hozonkata).
-Based on recommendations from the universities, the decree ordered prefectures, temples, and shrines to compile lists of important buildings and art.
-However, these efforts proved to be ineffective in the face of the rapid Western influence.
+Based on recommendations from universities, the decree ordered prefectures, temples, and shrines to compile lists of important buildings and art.
+However, these efforts proved to be ineffective in the face of rapid Western influence.
 In 1880, the government allotted funds for the preservation of ancient shrines and temples.
-By 1894, 539 shrines and temples such as the five-storied pagoda of Daigo-ji, the kon-dō of Tōshōdai-ji, and the hon-dō of Kiyomizu-dera, had received government funded subsidies to conduct repairs and reconstruction during this period.
-A survey conducted in association with Okakura Kakuzō and Ernest Fenollosa between 1888 and 1897 was designed to evaluate and catalogue 210,000 objects of artistic or historic merit.
-The end of the 19th century was a period of political change in Japan as cultural values moved from the enthusiastic adoption of Western ideas to a newfound interest in Japanese heritage.
+By 1894, 539 shrines and temples, such as the five-storied pagoda of Daigo-ji, the kon-dō of Tōshōdai-ji, and the hon-dō of Kiyomizu-dera, had received government-funded subsidies to conduct repairs and reconstruction during this period.
+A survey, conducted in association with Okakura Kakuzō and Ernest Fenollosa between 1888 and 1897, was designed to evaluate and catalogue 210,000 objects of artistic or historic merit.
+The end of the 19th century was a period of political change in Japan, as cultural values moved from the enthusiastic adoption of Western ideas to a newfound interest in Japanese heritage.
 Japanese architectural history began to appear in curricula, and the first books on architectural history were published, stimulated by the newly compiled inventories of buildings and art.